BuildWithAlise/portfolio/README.md

-# 💻 Alise McNiel | Tech Portfolio
+💻 Alise McNiel | Tech Portfolio

 👋🏾 I'm an IT tech and hands-on builder with a passion for embedded systems, smart automation, and cybersecurity.
 I use ESP32, Arduino, and C++ to bring my ideas to life — from touchscreen hacking tools to home automation dashboards.

----

-# CM Box (ESP32 Touchscreen Terminal) – Dell Setup Guide 🖥️⚡
+🖥️ CM Box – ESP32 Touchscreen Terminal (Dell Linux Setup Guide)

-This project sets up the CM Box hacking toolkit using the **ESP32-2432S028R (C.Y.D.) board** with a **2.8" resistive touchscreen**.
-This README covers setup on a **Dell Linux laptop**, using Arduino IDE with custom TFT settings.
+This project sets up the CM Box hacking toolkit using the ESP32-2432S028R (C.Y.D.) board with a 2.8" resistive touchscreen.
+This guide walks through configuration on a Dell Ubuntu Linux system using Arduino IDE and CLI tools.

----

-## ✅ What We Did

-- ✅ Installed Arduino IDE 1.8.19 on Dell (Ubuntu)
-- ✅ Installed ESP32 board definitions
-- ✅ Installed required libraries like `TFT_eSPI`
-- ✅ Switched `TFT_eSPI` config to use **Setup249_ESP32_2432S028R**
-- ✅ Verified that `User_Setup_Select.h` correctly points to the CYD setup file
-- ✅ Attempted multiple firmware uploads (Marauder & custom CM_Box firmware)
-- ✅ Flashed `.bin` files using `esptool.py` and also prepped for web flasher
-- ✅ Confirmed correct `.bin` file download and targeting the right COM port
-- ✅ Verified compatibility with Dell’s Linux system for future debugging

----

-## 🛠 Dependencies

-- **ESP32 Board Definitions**: via Arduino Boards Manager
-- **TFT_eSPI Library**: manually configured
-- **Python `esptool.py`** for CLI flashing
-- Optionally: [ESP Web Flasher](https://esphome.github.io/esp-web-tools/) for quick GUI flashing

----

- 🤖 NEPTUNE AI (Local Web Assistant) – Ubuntu Setup Guide 🤖🔫

-This project builds a local AI assistant named NEPTUNE, running on a custom web interface with voice input/output.
-It uses a Flask backend, a glowing dark-themed HTML/JS frontend, and supports both OpenAI and Groq API providers.

-Built and tested on a Dell Ubuntu Linux laptop.

 ✅ What We Did

+✅ Installed Arduino IDE 1.8.19 on Dell (Ubuntu)

+✅ Installed ESP32 board definitions

+✅ Installed required libraries like TFT_eSPI

+✅ Switched TFT_eSPI config to use Setup249_ESP32_2432S028R

+✅ Verified that User_Setup_Select.h correctly points to the CYD setup file

+✅ Attempted multiple firmware uploads (Marauder & custom CM_Box firmware)

+✅ Flashed .bin files using esptool.py and also prepped for web flasher

+✅ Confirmed correct .bin file download and targeting the right COM port

+✅ Verified compatibility with Dell’s Linux system for future debugging

+⚙️ Dependencies

+ESP32 Board Definitions: via Arduino Boards Manager

+TFT_eSPI Library: manually configured

+Python esptool.py for CLI flashing

+Optionally: ESP Web Flasher for quick GUI flashing

+🤖 NEPTUNE AI – Local Web Assistant (Ubuntu Setup Guide)

+NEPTUNE is a custom local AI assistant that runs on your machine with voice input, voice output, and a glowing dark-mode web interface.
+It's designed for command mode workflows and automation.

+✅ What We Did

-🔳 Installed Flask and Python dependencies in virtual environment (neptune-venv)
+✅ Created and activated a Python venv (neptune-venv)

-🔳 Built custom Flask server (neptune.py) with:

-Provider switching (OpenAI / Groq)
+✅ Built neptune.py Flask backend with provider switching (OpenAI / Groq)

-.env file loading for API keys

-🔳 Created a glowing dark mode UI:

-Input field, mic button, and send button

-Dropdown menu to select provider
+✅ Loaded API keys securely via .env file

+✅ Created animated frontend (HTML/JS/CSS) with mic button and dark glow UI

-🔳 Added voice-to-text with SpeechRecognition + PyAudio
+✅ Added voice-to-text with SpeechRecognition + PyAudio

-🔳 Added voice output using pyttsx3 and ElevenLabs TTS
+✅ Added voice output using pyttsx3 and ElevenLabs API

-🔳 Enabled /ask endpoint to return and speak AI replies

-🔳 Created bridge_neptune_voice_eleven.py to link mic input to assistant
+✅ Built bridge_neptune_voice_eleven.py to connect mic → assistant → speech

-🔳 App runs smoothly at http://localhost:5000 with CORS enabled
+✅ App runs locally at http://localhost:5000 with CORS enabled

-🛠 Dependencies
+⚙️ Dependencies

-Flask for backend server
+Flask (Backend)

-SpeechRecognition, PyAudio for mic input
+SpeechRecognition, PyAudio (Mic input)

-pyttsx3 or elevenlabs for voice output
+pyttsx3 or ElevenLabs API (Voice output)

-Flask-CORS to enable local dev mode

-python-dotenv to load API keys securely
+Flask-CORS, dotenv, requests

-Optional: Selenium + PyAutoGUI for job automation
+Optional: Selenium + PyAutoGUI (job automation)

 🧠 Notes